jmeis/v2-template/docs/gpg-keypair.md

 **Important**: The raw key exported here must not be copied directly.
 It is strongly recommended to securely store the key generated in this step in KeyProtect Instance or Secret Manager Instance.
 Please refer next sections for more details.

 ---

-## Storing the Private Key in Key Protect Instance
+## Method 1: Storing a Private Key in Key Protect

 You need to perform double `base64` encode of the Private Key before storing them in your Key Protect Instance.
 #### **`windows`**